-Temp and Humidity Monitoring with ESPHome, an ESP 32, Home Assistant and an AHT10
+Temp and Humidity Monitoring With ESPHome, an ESP 32, Home Assistant and an AHT10

 A few months ago, I bought some cheap ESP32s on Amazon.
 I wanted to monitor humidity in a few spots around the house.
 I worked with AI to write some Arduino code that did a good job of reporting data to my Home Assistant via MQTT, but it wasn’t super reliable.
 WiFi would drop, and it sometimes had issues reconnecting.
 It was annoying to have to bring it to my computer to make changes, etc. So, I turned to the open-source community and found ESPHome.